ariibard/ariibard/README.md

 I hold a degree in  <code>Political Science</code> from National University of La Matanza (UNLaM) and am currently pursuing a <code>Master’s in Statistical Generation and Analysis</code> at National University of Tres de Febrero (UNTREF)

+I work as a <code>Data Scientist</code> at the Ministry of Health for the Government of Buenos Aires, where I focus on health data analytics.

 I’m also a university <code>lecturer</code> in Social Demography

 <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Rocket.gif" width="30px">&nbsp;***Projects I Collaborate On***